 When I told my sister about this unexpected opportunity, she reminded me how only weeks earlier, I’d decided to throw in the towel on my writing dreams.
 “You never know when your pizza cat mystery will come along,” has since become our family’s version of “Persistence pays off.”

 Fast forward to March of this year.
 After a couple of setbacks, including the departure of a key editor at the press, I was offered a three-book deal for a new series set in a deep-dish pizza restaurant.
-The first book, tentatively titled SIX FEET DEEP DISH, is set to come out in Spring 2022.
+The first book, tentatively titled SIX FEET DEEP DISH, is set to come out in Summer 2022.

 The advance still doesn’t justify giving up my day job and becoming a full-time writer, but it’s a respectable supplement to our family’s income that might allow us to redo our tacky master bathroom next year.